 For philanthropic organizations who are not yet members of The Circle on Philanthropy and Aboriginal Peoples in Canada or signatories of The Philanthropic Community's Declaration of Action, join CKX in committing to undertaking the necessary work to do so this year.

 As a social change agency, CKX emboldens shift disturbers with opportunities for reflective practices, place-based learning and deep knowledge exchange to spark fundamental shifts in our society.
-Our Fieldnotes serve as a space with which to share perspectives, insights, lessons learned and calls to action around the types of fundamental shifts we seek to support through our work.
+Our Fieldnotes serve as a space to share perspectives, insights, lessons learned and calls to action around the types of fundamental shifts we seek to support through our work.